Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 However, a Ledger costs $60-120, so that doesn't make sense if you're buying less than $1000.

-In that case, use a smartphone app and make sure to backup your private keys (your 12-24 word seed phrase).
+In that case, use a smartphone app and back up your private keys (your 12-24 word seed phrase).

-I answer some of his questions in a general way and I didn't talk too much about the two crypto coins that I mentioned, so I will address them here in the notes briefly.
+I answered some of his questions in a general way, and I didn't talk too much about the two crypto coins that I mentioned, so I will address them briefly here in the notes.

 First, I love to use CoinMarketCap.com to see the market share of the crypto coins.

-I would research a top 20 coin and I would take a good look at a top 10 coin, but if it's not in the top 20, then forget about it.
+I would research a top 20 coin and take a good look at a top 10 coin, but if it's not in the top 20, then forget about it.
 It's insignificant and will probably remain so.
-It won't change the world.
-And it will probably fade away.
+It won't change the world, and it will probably fade away.

 I'm sure some critics would question its environmentally responsible claims.